Heart Failure (HF)

 • Inability to exercise or do other activities that require exertion

-In older people, heart failure sometimes causes vague symptoms such as sleepiness, confusion, and disorientation.
+In older adults, heart failure sometimes causes vague symptoms such as sleepiness, confusion, and disorientation.

 The severity of heart failure is usually classified based on how well the person is able to carry out activities of daily life.
-The New York Heart Association (NYHA) classification remains an important tool for people and their caregivers to understand the severity of the illness and its impact on their life.
+The New York Heart Association (NYHA) classification is an important tool for people and their caregivers to understand the severity of the illness and its impact on their life (see table New York Heart Association Heart Failure Classification).

 Right-sided heart failure and left-sided heart failure cause different symptoms.
 Although both types of heart failure may be present, the symptoms of failure of one side often predominate.
 Eventually, left-sided heart failure causes right-sided failure.